kvnol/hud-war/README.md

-# hud-war
+# Hudwar
-Survival Guide and Maps with information about wars
+A survival guide and maps with information about wars.